George Yancopoulos

-George D. Yancopoulos (born 1959) is a Greek-American biomedical scientist who is the co-founder, president and chief scientific officer of Regeneron Pharmaceuticals.
+George D. Yancopoulos (born 1959) is an American biomedical scientist who is the co-founder, president and chief scientific officer of Regeneron Pharmaceuticals.

 Yancopoulos is an elected member of the National Academy of Sciences, a fellow of the American Academy of Arts and Sciences (AAAS), and the holder of more than 100 patents.
 He is a principal inventor and developer of Regeneron's ten FDA-approved or -authorized treatments, as well as of Regeneron's foundational technologies for target and drug development, such as its proprietary TRAP technology, and the VelociGene and VelocImmune antibody technologies.

 Early life and education

-Yancopoulos is the son of Greek immigrants, and spent his early childhood in Woodside, New York.
-As a student at the Bronx High School of Science, Yancopoulos was a top winner of the 1976 Westinghouse Science Talent Search.
-Intel and then Regeneron later assumed the title sponsorship for the Science Talent Search.
+Yancopoulos was born in 1959 to parents who had immigrated to the United States from Greece.
+He spent his early childhood in Woodside, New York.
+When Yancopoulos was 13, his grandmother was affected with dementia and he wanted to find a cure.
+As an advanced science student at Bronx High School of Science, he started experimenting to regenerate neurons destroyed by diseases.
+His later experiments won him ninth place in the 1976 Westinghouse Science Talent Search.
+Intel and then Regeneron later assumed the title sponsorship for this Science Talent Search.

 After graduating as valedictorian of both the Bronx High School of Science and Columbia College, Yancopoulos received his MD and PhD degrees in 1987 from Columbia University's College of Physicians & Surgeons.
 He then worked in the field of molecular immunology at Columbia University with Dr. Fred Alt, for which he received the Lucille P. Markey Scholar Award.